 The Board is committed to continuously encourage good sustainability practices, update the sustainability progress and engage openly and responsively with the Group's stakeholders through transparent sustainability reporting that captures the economic, environmental and social aspects of its businesses' operations.
 The Board recognises that stakeholder engagement plays a vital role to ensure the businesses pursued by the Group is sustainable in the long term.
 Through Sustainability Statement, the Board provides the stakeholders a better insight on its approach to create sustainable long-term value for stakeholders as well as the progress in meeting these commitments.
-The Group is committed to conduct the businesses and operations in an equitable and accountable manner across the value chain.
+The Group is committed to conduct the businesses and operations in an equitable and accountable manner across the value chain to ultimately achieve results that are sustainable for the future generations.

-The Board of Ornapaper Berhad acknowledges that businesses are not solely judged by its financial performance but also, not to a lesser extent, on its conducts in respect of governance, economic, environment and social aspects in order to endure in this challenging environment and to generate value for a wide array of stakeholders on long term sustainable manner.
-It is, therefore, the underlying value of the Group to achieve optimum equilibrium between short-term financial performance and its long-term business sustainability and value creation.
-The Group remain dedicated to create value by transforming and evolving with the market, the industry as well as the nation.
+The Board of Ornapaper Berhad acknowledges that businesses are not solely judged by its financial performance but also, not to a lesser extent, on its conducts in respect of governance, economic, environment and social aspects in order to endure in this competitive, challenging and evolving business environment, in which to generate value for a wide array of stakeholders on long term sustainable manner.
+It is, therefore, the underlying value of the Group to achieve optimum equilibrium between short-term financial performance and its long-term business sustainability and value creation to meet corporate objectives and stakeholders' expectations.
+The Group remain dedicated to creating value by transforming and evolving with the market, the industry as well as the nation.